Rishi-kalasariya/Minst_classification_using_KNN/README.md

 # MNIST Classification using K-Nearest Neighbors (KNN)

-This project performs digit classification on the MNIST dataset using the **K-Nearest Neighbors (KNN)** algorithm.
+This project performs Fashion classification on the MNIST dataset using the **K-Nearest Neighbors (KNN)** algorithm.

 To enhance efficiency and accuracy, **Principal Component Analysis (PCA)** is applied for dimensionality reduction before the KNN algorithm is used.
 All the operations including PCA and KNN have been implemented **from scratch** — no inbuilt machine learning libraries are used.

+## Input
+- All the images are flattened and then stored in the .csv file
+- There are two files one is train.csv and another is test.csv

 ---

 ## 📌 Features

-- Handwritten digit classification on MNIST dataset
+- Handwritten fashion classification on MNIST dataset
 - PCA implementation for dimensionality reduction
 - KNN implementation from scratch (no libraries like scikit-learn used)
 - Evaluation of model performance for different values of `k`